klameer/intellisolve.co.uk_3/README.md

 ---
 # Tools we use
 Years of using these tools means we have good conceptual knowledge and big picture thinking.
+Understanding how some tools are better used for some solutions rather than others.

-There are We specialise.
+We specialise.
 Have used the same tools for many years and would like to think that that makes us think that we can give you the best advise and service among the best in the world.

 ## Microsoft Excel